Genixify/.github/profile/README.md

 At Genixify, we are proud of our diverse range of projects.
 Here are some highlights:

-### Monad

-[Monad](https://github.com/ayusharyaneth/monad) is a fully automated Web3 bot with multi-wallet support, proxy integration, smart gas adjustment, anti-ban mechanisms, and Telegram control.
-It tracks transactions with success rate stats and heatmaps.
-Start once on VPS and manage everything from Telegram!

 ### Prompts

 [Prompts](https://github.com/ayusharyaneth/prompts) is a curated collection of ChatGPT prompts designed to enhance your experience with ChatGPT and other LLM tools.